Columbite: Structure

 Since columbite can form species with other minerals, the physical properties of the mineral can change.
 When ferrocolumbite is introduced to heat, an equal expansion of the 'a' and 'b' axis occurs.
 In addition, due to the size of the ions and the overall structure, ferrocolumbite is more compressible than manganocolumbite.
 When manganocolumbite is introduced to heat, an expansion of the 'a' axis occurs resulting in an uneven change to the structure.

 Applications

 When niobite is extracted from columbite, in the ore refining process, applications can be observed in the aerospace, construction, and medical industry.
 In the aerospace industry, super alloys can be created.
-Super alloys from niobite create a low mass, and high resistance material often used in spacecrafts.
+Super alloys from niobite create a low mass, and high resistance material often used in spacecraft.
 In construction, some high-strength low-alloy (HSLA) steel is created from niobite.
 In addition, niobite extracted from columbite can be used to create electronic components used in medical equipment such as magnetic resonance imaging (MRI) and nuclear magnetic resonance (NMR).